 You will see some exceptional sites like Palazzo Reale, the gigantic Mole Antonelliana, Palazzo Madama, and the Cathedral of San Giovanni Battista.
 Do not forget to visit the Turin Egyptian Museum.

-Visit the Torre Prendiparte and the leaning towers of Bologna for beautiful structures that are a prominent part of the skyline of the city.
-Beside the towers, there are several amazing Piazzas and buildings like Piazza Maggiore that are a must-visit.
+Visit the Torre Prendiparte and the leaning towers of Bologna for beautiful structures that are a prominent part of the city’s skyline.
+Besides the towers, there are several amazing Piazzas and buildings like Piazza Maggiore that are a must-visit.

-When in Bologna, hike to the San Luca monastery at the sunset for the most amazing view of the city.
-The red brick architecture will glow in the warm light and will give you an experience of a lifetime.
+When in Bologna, hike to the San Luca monastery at sunset for the most amazing view of the city.
+The red brick architecture will glow warmly and give you the experience of a lifetime.
 From this height, the city appears in all its glory.

-Portofino is a picturesque harbor town that is a must visit for all.
+Portofino is a picturesque harbor town that is a must-visit for all.
 It has a bright harbor front and is a great place for designer shopping.
-You will see beautifully colored houses, several seafood restaurants and high end boutiques.
+You will see beautifully colored houses, several seafood restaurants, and high-end boutiques.
 There are several things to see and do here.

-A path will lead you from the Piazzetta to the Castello Brown, which is a fortress and a museum.
-Most importantly, you will be able to enjoy panoramic views of the Ligurian Sea and the town.
+A path will lead you from the Piazzetta to the Castello Brown, a fortress and a museum.
+Most importantly, you can enjoy panoramic views of the Ligurian Sea and the town.

-Apart from the fortress, you can visit the Parco naturale regionale di Portofino, La Cervara and Christ of the Abyss which is an underwater statue and a huge attraction.
-Portofino attracts tourists from across the world and is a popular destination for celebrity spotting.
-It is famous for a pleasant weather and the beautiful location.
+Apart from the fortress, you can visit the Parco Naturale Regionale di Portofino, La Cervara, and Christ of the Abyss, an underwater statue and a huge attraction.
+Portofino attracts tourists worldwide and is a popular destination for celebrity spotting.
+It is famous for its pleasant weather and beautiful location.